The History of Influenza

 Origins of influenza

 When did the influenza virus first infect humans?
-Some scientists hypothesize that humans probably acquired influenza when they began to domesticate animals like birds and pigs.
+Some scientists hypothesize that humans probably acquired influenza when they began domesticating animals like birds and pigs.
 The rise of agriculture and permanent settlements provided ideal conditions to trigger a flu epidemic.

 Region: Global